Agustyn98/intel-cpu-frequency-scaling/README.md

 Each mode adjusts the cpu's frequency range, and how aggressively it scales up under load.

--Maximum powersave
+-Maximum powersave:

 Sets the energy performance preference to 'power' and disables turbo boost.
 Runs almost constantly at the minimum frequency, and scales up very conservatly.

 -Powersave:

 Sets the energy performance preference to 'balance_power' and disables turbo boost, about 10% more performance than maximum powersave mode

 -Balance:

 Sets the energy performance preference to 'balance_power' and enables turbo boost, about 50% more performance than powersave mode

 -Performance:

 Sets the energy performance preference to 'balance_performance' and enables turbo boost, about 50% more performance than balance mode
 This mode is the default on most kernels, however it doesn't reach the cpu's maximum frequency under load on computers I've tested it

--Maximum performance
+-Maximum performance:

 Sets the energy performance preference to 'performance' and enables turbo boost, about 7% more performance than performance mode
 Constatly runs at the cpu's maximum frequency, regardless of the load, I would only run this mode for short periods of time